 It always helps if your spouse is on the same page as you when it comes to major parenting rules.
 However, don’t assume and seek to discuss before addressing the issue with the grandparents.
 Most probably, your in-laws would have brought him up with similar guidelines as well.

 Even if your spouse may not buy in fully with either side, it needs to be clear that he is not taking sides against you.
 Explain your rationale and focus on the issue, not the people involved.
-Explain how you would like to maintaining the team front and how your spouse can be helpful in the situation.
+Explain how you would like to maintain the team front and how your spouse can be helpful in the situation.

 3. Give the benefit of doubt

 Whether in the form of suggestions or outright criticism, most actions rendered by your in-laws come out of a specific reason, maybe even out of goodwill.
 We believe no in-laws will deliberately do something to harm their grandchild.
 If there’s something that meddles with your parenting rules, clarify the ground rules with them.
-You in-laws may not be aware of their over-indulgence or strict methods are in conflict with your parenting philosophy or value.
+Your in-laws may not be aware of their over-indulgence or strict methods are in conflict with your parenting philosophy or value.

 5. Don’t put down

 Even if you disagree with what your in-laws do, do not put them down or render personal attacks.
 Instead of blaming or criticising, focus on the action at hand.
 You may need to address the issue separately with them when the children are not around.
 If you want to be respected, you should also respect the spouse’s parents too.
 Flaring up not only shows poor modelling and conflict resolution skills, but it also weakens your case.

 6. Establish boundaries early